 You can intersperse some of the Beatles’ upbeat hits with their more meditative numbers to strike the right balance for a memorial service.
 How do you pick the songs that fit best?
 You have to account for the Beatles’ time as a band, John Lennon’s solo career, and Paul McCartney’s solo career, too.

 We’ve got you covered.
-Music has great emotional power and can help you work through the grief when a loved one dies — funeral songs don’t always have to be songs associated with death.
+Music has great emotional power and can help you work through the grief, create a memorial slideshow, or play during a virtual funeral when a loved one dies — funeral songs don’t always have to be songs associated with death.

 The Beatles have a great library of upbeat songs.
 See if you can spot some of your favorites on this list.